SerNet/verinice/VeriniceCodingStyle.md

 ## Exception Handling

 Exceptions may never be ignored.
-All exception handling shall be compliant to _Chapter 9:
+All exception handling must be compliant to _Chapter 9:
 Exceptions_ in _Effective Java (2nd ed.)_.

 ### Abstraction Level of Exceptions